Raghul-0-0/foss-cockroaches-2025/README.md

 **Flux AI to Python API Integration
 **
-1. Introduction
+1. Introduction:

 This project allows Flux AI to communicate with a Python FastAPI server, enabling dynamic prompt retrieval for AI processing.

-2. Features
+2. Features:

 Fetches a dynamic prompt from a Python API

 Runs a local FastAPI server to serve the prompt

 Can be integrated with Flux AI workflows

-3. Prerequisites
+3. Prerequisites:

 Python 3.8+